css-modules/css-modules-require-hook/README.md

 css-modules-require-hook
 ========================

 The require hook compiles [CSS Modules](https://github.com/css-modules/css-modules) in runtime.
 This is similar to Babel's [babel/register](https://babeljs.io/docs/usage/require/).
+See the example: [demo](demo).

 ## What is CSS Modules